MatthewForrester/TVTower/docs/manual_en.md

 The Boss' Room is on the right of the elevator on your floor.
 He is a boss of the old school, please keep an eye on his exquisitely animated cigar smoke.
 However, it's much of a muchness.

-What there is do or not do here will be shown in the speech bubble.
+What there is do, or not do, here will be shown in the speech bubble.
 Simply click on the one that corresponds to your request, which is currently drawn only from financial choices.
 Pay back or take out new loans.

 The credit allocation depends on different factors.
 So not keeping advertising contracts or broadcasting outages changes the boss' mood, which at the moment only has implications for the line of credit.